ethereum/ethereum-org-website/src/content/glossary/index.md

 ### DAG {#dag}

 DAG stands for Directed Acyclic Graph.
 It is a data structure composed of nodes and links between them.
-Ethereum uses a DAG in its [proof-of-work](#pow) algorithm, [Ethash](#ethash).
+Previous to The Merge,  Ethereum used a DAG in its [proof-of-work](#pow) algorithm, [Ethash](#ethash).

 ### Dapp {#dapp}